 Events to check out:

-- Charleston Food + Wine Festival: Held the first week in March, the festival features culinary demonstrations, intimate food and beverage tastings, tasting tents, and educational sessions with some of the country's top food personalities like Katie Button and Edward Lee.
+- Charleston Food + Wine Festival: Held the first week in March, the festival features culinary demonstrations, intimate food and beverage tastings and educational sessions with some of the country's top food personalities like Katie Button and Edward Lee.

 - Festival of Houses and Gardens: For a few weeks in April and May, tour some of the city's finest private homes and gardens at this annual festival.
 It also includes culinary demonstrations, walking tours, and musical performances.